ninjaa/obbb/research/deep-dives/critical-minerals-funding.md

 **What This Means**: DoD can make direct investments in mining operations, processing facilities, and refineries.
 This is equity/grant funding for new capacity.

 ### 3. Loan Guarantees: $500 Million Unlocking $100 Billion
-**Location**: Title II, Section 20004(d), Lines 2235-2238
+**Location**: Title II, Section 20004(d), Line 2235 **Exact Citation**: BILLS-119hr1eas.html, Line 2235
 ```
 $500,000,000 to the "Department of Defense Credit Program Account" to carry out
 the capital assistance program, including loans, loan guarantees, and technical
+assistance, established under section 149(e) of title 10, United States Code,
+for critical minerals and related industries and projects, including related
+Covered Technology Categories: Provided, That—
-assistance... to subsidize gross obligations for the principal amount of direct
+(1) such amounts are available to subsidize gross obligations for the principal
-loans, and total loan principal, any part of which is to be guaranteed, not to
+amount of direct loans, and total loan principal, any part of which is to be
-exceed $100,000,000,000
+guaranteed, not to exceed $100,000,000,000
 ```

 **What This Means**: DoD can guarantee up to $100B in private loans with just $500M in appropriations.
 This is a 200:1 leverage ratio!

+**Note**: There's actually a SECOND $100B loan guarantee program in Section 20005(b) (Line 2316) with $1B in appropriations for general defense purposes, bringing total loan guarantee authority to $200B.

 ## The Critical Minerals List: What Actually Qualifies